gouniverse/hb/README.md

 - No need to embed HTML files
 - No need for using template files
 - Full reuse of the code
+- Filly eliminates the quirks of the template package
+- Great for email templates
+- Easily composable

 ## Example